ajhPHROS/ajhPHROS.github.io/index.md

 Before coming to RPI, I obtained a Ph.D. in Applied Mathematics at Cornell University and worked as an Applied Math Instructor at MIT.

-## Research

-Operators that act on an infinite-dimensional space of functions or vectors may exhibit a range of spectral phenomena that have no analog in the finite-dimensional world of matrices.
-What role do these play in practical problems and how can we compute them?
-As a computational scientist and numerical analyst, I am fascinated by three broad themes:

-**Continuous spectrum.** Operators with continuous spectrum play a key role in resonance phenomena and wave-propagation in electromagnetics, acoustics, quantum mechanics, and various regimes of fluid flow. _How does one capture the continuous spectrum on a computer?_

-**Robust eigensolvers.** Discretizations of infinite-dimensional operators may miss eigenvalues, converge to false eigenvalues, and amplify the sensitivity of the spectrum to small perturbations.
- _Can one avoid the pitfalls of discretization when computing eigenvalues in infinite dimensions?_

-**Data-driven design.** Interactions between mathematical models and real data are a key ingredient in engineering analysis and design.
-Modal decompositions play a key role in constructing models and analyzing data from complex and nonlinear systems, but infinite-dimensional challenges abound. _Can rigorous mode decompositions provide new bridges between models and data?_

-Software implementations of efficient and robust algorithms for infinite-dimensional spectral computations are available at [https://github.com/SpecSolve](https://github.com/SpecSolve).

-## Papers
-1. A Horning and A.R.
-Gerlach, "[A family of high-order accurate contour integral methods for strongly continuous semigroups](https://arxiv.org/abs/2408.07691)" Submitted 2024.
-2. M.J.
-Colbrook, C. Drysdale, and A. Horning, "[Rigged Dynamic Mode Decomposition: Data-Driven Generalized Eigenfunction Decompositions for Koopman Operators](https://arxiv.org/abs/2405.00782)" Submitted 2024.
-3. J. Zvonek, A. Horning, and A. Townsend, "[ContHutch++: Stochastic trace estimation for implicit integral operators.](https://arxiv.org/abs/2311.07035)" Submitted 2023.
-4. M.J.
-Colbrook, A. Horning, K. Thicke, and A.B.
-Watson, "[Computing spectral properties of topological insulators without artificial truncation or supercell approximation.](https://doi.org/10.1093/imamat/hxad002)" IMA Journal of Applied Mathematics 88.1 (2023): 1-42.
-5. A. Horning and Y. Nakatsukasa, "[Twice is enough for dangerous eigenvalues.](https://doi.org/10.1137/20M1385330)" SIAM Journal on Matrix Analysis and Applications 43.1 (2022): 68-93.
-6. M.J.
-Colbrook, A. Horning, and A. Townsend, “[Computing spectral measures of self-adjoint operators.](https://doi.org/10.1137/20M1330944)” SIAM Review 63.3 (2021): 489-524. **SIAM Activity Group on CSE Best Paper [Prize](https://www.siam.org/programs-initiatives/prizes-awards/activity-group-prizes/siam-activity-group-on-computational-science-and-engineering-best-paper-prize/)**
-7. A. Horning, and A. Townsend, "[FEAST for differential eigenvalue problems.](https://doi.org/10.1137/19M1238708)" SIAM Journal on Numerical Analysis 58.2 (2020): 1239-1262.
-8. Y.P.
-Timalsina, et al. “[Effects of nanoscale surface roughness on the resistivity of ultrathin epitaxial copper films.](https://iopscience.iop.org/article/10.1088/0957-4484/26/7/075704/meta)” Nanotechnology 26.7 (2015): 075704.
-9. C. Daniels, et al. "[Elastic, plastic, and fracture mechanisms in graphene materials.](https://iopscience.iop.org/article/10.1088/0953-8984/27/37/373002#artAbst)" Journal of Physics: Condensed Matter 27.37 (2015): 373002.

 ## Conference Proceedings
 1. M.J.
 Colbrook and A. Horning, "[SpecSolve: Spectral methods for spectral measures](https://doi.org/10.1007/978-3-031-20432-6_10)" ICOSAHOM 2020+1.
 Lecture Notes in Computational Science and Engineering, Springer vol. 137 (2023).